tommccoy1/embers-of-autoregression/README.md

 # Swapping task

 ## Example generation
 - This sentences were generated in a similar way as the sentences for rot-13, except with the added restriction that each sentence had to contain at least one article (a, an, or the).
-Further, they could not have an article as the first or last letter (since that could create issues when attempting to swap the article the adjacent word - in such cases there would be no adjacent word for one of the possible swapping directions).
+Further, they could not have an article as the first or last word (since that could create issues when attempting to swap the article the adjacent word - in such cases there would be no adjacent word for one of the possible swapping directions).
 ```
 python swap_high_probability.py
 python swap_low_probability.py